 Each patient’s medical team must create a treatment plan based on the patient’s overall health and how far the cancer has spread.

-Chemotherapy drugs administered through an IV are the most common treatment for mesothelioma.
+The chemotherapy drugs Alimta and cisplatin are the most common treatment for mesothelioma.

 Doctors may use drugs to shrink tumors before surgery or kill remaining cancer cells after surgery.
 Patients not eligible for surgery may benefit from chemotherapy as a solo treatment.

-Though clinical trials, patients can access new therapies the U.S. Food and Drug Administration has not yet approved for mesothelioma treatment.
-These experimental treatments include immunotherapy, gene therapy and novel combinations of chemotherapy drugs.
+Patients can access new therapies the U.S. Food and Drug Administration has not yet approved through clinical trials.
+These trials test immunotherapy, gene therapy and novel combinations of chemotherapy drugs.

-Patients often have to be relatively healthy to volunteer for these research studies, which is why it is a great opportunity for many people diagnosed with stage 2 mesothelioma.
+Patients often have to be relatively healthy to volunteer for these research studies.
+Many people diagnosed with stage 2 mesothelioma qualify for clinical trials.

-Doctors and researchers are constantly testing new types of cancer drugs in hope of finding a way to control and ultimately defeat mesothelioma.
+Doctors and researchers are testing new drugs in hopes of finding a way to control and ultimately defeat mesothelioma.

-Many mesothelioma specialists are also trying to perfect their treatment strategies so they can help patients manage this cancer as a chronic disease rather than a terminal illness.
+Many mesothelioma specialists are also trying to perfect their treatment strategies.
+The goal is to help patients manage the cancer as a chronic disease rather than a terminal illness.
 Their efforts have resulted in some fortunate mesothelioma survivors outliving the average life expectancy for mesothelioma by years.

 |2-year survival rate||5-year survival rate|